JFK/UMass station: 1980s

+2000s

 Commuter rail service on the Middleborough/Lakeville and Plymouth/Kingston lines was restored in September 1997.
-The MBTA initially did not plan to include a stop at JFK/UMass; not until November 1996 did the agency agree to built the platform.
+The MBTA initially did not plan to include a stop at JFK/UMass; not until November 1996 did the agency agree to build the platform.
 Construction began in 2000, and trains began stopping on April 30, 2001.
 This was the first time that mainline commuter trains stopped at the station since 1927.
 Several rush-hour Greenbush Line trains began to stop concurrent with that line's restoration in 2007.
-Not all weekday commuter trains on the lines stop, however, because the station is in a single-tracked bottleneck section of the otherwise double-tracked route.
-All weekend trains, which operate on more limited schedules, stop at the station.
-Conceptual plans released in January 2012 would restore a second commuter rail track through the station, allowing many more trains to stop.
+Not all commuter trains on the line stopped at JFK/UMass, however, because the station is in a single-tracked bottleneck section of the otherwise double-tracked route.
+All weekend trains, however, stopped at the station prior to July 2025 due to the more limited weekend schedule.

 JFK/UMass station was a proposed stop on the MBTA's planned Urban Ring Project.
 The Urban Ring was to be a bus rapid transit (BRT) line designed to connect the current MBTA lines to reduce strain on the downtown stations.
 Under 2008 plans, the Urban Ring would access the station via Columbia Road, with a one-bay dedicated BRT platform in the existing busway.
 The project was cancelled in January 2010.
 In 2012 and 2013, the MBTA installed over 50 security cameras in the station—in addition to over ten already present—in response to an increase of crime in nearby areas.
 Improvements to the station were proposed in 2014 as part of the city's bid for the 2024 Olympics, which was withdrawn in 2015.

-On June 11, 2019, a Red Line train derailed just north of JFK/UMass station, damaging three sheds of signal equipment that control the nearby Columbia Junction.
+On June 11, 2019, a Red Line train derailed just north of JFK/UMass station due to a broken axle, damaging three sheds of signal equipment that control the nearby Columbia Junction.
 The Red Line was limited to 10 trains per hour (instead of the usual 13–14) for three months while repairs were made.
 Full service resumed on September 25, 2019.

 Structural deterioration affected the station entrances in the early 2020s.
 On January 29, 2020, the stairs between Columbia Road and the east side of the station were taken out of service for repairs.
 Boston University professor David K. Jones was killed when he fell through a missing section of the still-closed stairs (owned by the Department of Conservation and Recreation) on September 11, 2021.
 The stairs from the east footbridge to the busway were closed from May to September 2022, and the southern stairs to Sydney Street were indefinitely closed in mid-2022.
 In November 2022, the MBTA closed the Columbia Road entrance, with repairs initially expected to take at least a month.
 Part of the Red Line was closed for a weekend in January 2023 to accommodate repairs.
+The Columbia Road entrance reopened that month.